-Nnewi, an urban town of 72 square kilometers, was already a major commercial center by the 1920s.
-It began its journey to becoming an industrial hub in the period after World War II, when it became more competitive to trade by automobile transport between Nnewi/Onitsha and Port Harcourt than by river transport.
+Nnewi, an urban town of 72 square kilometres, was already a major commercial centre by the 1920s.
+It began its journey to becoming an industrial hub in the period after World War II when it became more competitive to trade by automobile transport between Nnewi/Onitsha and Port Harcourt than by river transport.
 In the 1930s, 1940s and 1950s, several Nnewi businessmen became transportation magnates.

 The first generation of these included D.D.
 Onyemelukwe and J.C.
 Ulasi who operated from Aba, Sir.
 L.P.
 Odumegwu-Ojukwu, who was based in Lagos, and F.E.
 Okonkwo (“Okonkwo Kano”), who was based in Kano.
 The second generation of transport companies and their magnates appeared on the scene in the 1950s and 1960s.
 They included Ekene Dili Chukwu Transport founded by Chief A.E.
 Ilodibe, Izuchukwu Transport owned by Chief Ubajiaka, and Chidi Ebere Transport owned by Chief Lawrence Amazu.
 Later entrants included Ekesons Transport owned by Chief Eugene Ojukwu.

 As a result of a combination of a high level of business acumen and political risk factors, chiefly the Nigerian civil war of 1967-1970 which caused a forced return to Nnewi of Nnewi-indigene traders previously located in all parts of Nigeria back to their hometown, Nnewi itself boomed as a spare parts market after the civil war.